ember-nexus/api/README.md

 - [API Documentation](https://ember-nexus.github.io/api/#/): For everyone who wants to develop own apps on top of Ember Nexus.
 - [Docker Hub](https://hub.docker.com/r/embernexus/api): Ready to use container images for AMD and ARM architectures.
 - [Demo API](https://reference-dataset.ember-nexus.dev/): Instance which can be used for quick testing.
-Is being reset every day, and uses the [reference dataset](https://github.com/ember-nexus/reference-dataset) as its data, which includes eternal tokens.
+It is reset every day and uses the [reference dataset](https://github.com/ember-nexus/reference-dataset) as its data, which includes eternal tokens.

 ## Is there a graphical user interface (GUI)?